fluid-project/fluid-publish/README.md

                 <code>filesToClean</code>
             </td>
             <td>
-                The names of files to be checked and cleaned after the test release.
+                A comma-seperated list of names of files to be checked and cleaned after the test release.
             </td>
             <td>
                 "package.json, package-lock.json"